 Things I Don’t Like About My Tiny House

-I am not going to lie, parts of this stink… overall… totally worth it so far but here are some of the cons as compared to always giving you the shiny ‘pros’.
+I am not going to lie, parts of living tiny stink.
+Overall it’s totally worth it.
+Here are some of the cons as compared to always giving you the shiny ‘pros’.
 I think most of these can also be spun to sound like pros and can boil down to me having moments of laziness, like we are all allowed to have. (it’s actually hard for me to not put on the positive spin at the end of each point… because I wrote this here though I will not!)
-Here is the list:

-- Everything is a work in progress, things break, water is not limitless, every action has a consequence that I have to be aware of.
+Everything is a work in progress, things break, water is not limitless, every action has a consequence that I have to be aware of.
 Sometimes it would be nice to be oblivious again to my daily processes, dump all the leftovers down the garbage disposal and not think anymore about it.
 If I do that now it will grease up my grey water tank and that will be a much bigger deal down the road.
 I have to only take what I will eat so i am not as wasteful.
-It is mostly enjoyable to be engaged in my daily processes but sometimes it would be awful nice to get lazy and just not care.
+It is mostly enjoyable to be engaged in my daily processes.
+Sometimes it would be awful nice to get lazy and just not care.

-- Space, only sometimes though.
+Space, only sometimes though.
 It’s not even so much the space as it is smells, and it could be a pregnancy thing.
 Denny-man stinks though.
 He is getting weekly baths pretty much but it’s small enough in the tiny house that it takes no time for it to smell like dog (still, at least it isn’t smelling like compost!).
 There have also been times I want to stretch out and do some yoga without leaving home and I just have enough room to do a few poses, nothing too detrimental but, sometimes, it would be cool to not have to go somewhere to do my physical activities.

-- The dark flooring was a horrid choice with a puppy and mud.
+The dark flooring was a horrid choice with a puppy and mud.
 It stays clean mere fractions of a second at best!
 I will gets some rugs once I get a lawn and Denny get’s a little better about keeping water in his mouth, that will make this easier.
 Right now my floors stay a pretty consistent mix of puppy slobber and dirt.

 And the surprising things that I DO like!